Letting go – what is it?

 The most important thing is that the movement remains.

-That something in us continues to want to move forward, even when the steps are small.
+That something within us continues to want to move forward, even when the steps are small.

-Everything has its meaning in our personal paths.
+Everything has its meaning on our personal paths

-Insights often only arrive afterwards.
-How letting go takes shape, how the phrase “letting go” is understood and how the process develops – it is something that grows from within.
-Everyone finds their way there on their own path, at their own pace.
+Insights often land only afterwards.
+How letting go takes shape, how the phrase “let go” is understood, and how the process unfolds – that is something that grows from within.
+Each person finds their way there, at their own pace.

-Sometimes understanding comes much later, when the heart and body have caught up with the mind.
-When what we have been through has had time to sink in and weave itself together into something coherent.
+Sometimes, understanding comes much later, when the heart and body have caught up with the mind.
+When what we have experienced has had time to sink in and weave itself into something coherent.
 Then it feels like something has finally landed where it belongs.

-Letting go is often a process of trying things out, slowly and carefully.
-Allowing thoughts, feelings and experiences to come together at their own pace, free from the pursuit of a quick answer.
-No one is expected to know the way from the start.
-The way becomes clear as it is lived.
+Letting go is often a process of trying things out, slowly and gently.
+To allow thoughts, feelings, and experiences to meet at their own pace, free from the chase for a quick answer.
+No one is expected to know the way from the beginning.
+The path becomes clear as it is lived.

 It is through experience that something changes deeply.
-Through what has been felt in the body, far more than what has been thought in the mind.
-That is why it can take time.
+Through what has been felt in the body, much more than what has been thought in the mind.
+Therefore, it can take time.

-A gentle ingrowth into what is true, step by step.
+A gentle, ingrained growth into what is true, step by step.

-At least this is how I understand it today.
+This is at least how I understand it today.

 Just like me.